Azure Storage Explorer troubleshooting guide

 Azure Storage has two layers of access: management and data.
 Subscriptions and storage accounts are accessed through the management layer.
 Containers, blobs, and other data resources are accessed through the data layer.
 For example, if you want to get a list of your storage accounts from Azure, you send a request to the management endpoint.
 If you want a list of blob containers in an account, you send a request to the appropriate service endpoint.

-RBAC roles may contain permissions for management or data layer access.
-The "Reader" role, for example, grants you read-only access management layer resources.
+Azure roles can grant you permissions for management or data layer access.
+The Reader role, for example, grants read-only access to management layer resources.

-Storage Explorer makes it easy to access your resources by gathering the necessary information to connect to your Azure resources for you.
-For example, to display your blob containers, Storage Explorer sends a list containers request to the blob service endpoint.
+Storage Explorer makes it easy to access your resources by gathering the necessary information to connect to your Azure resources.
+For example, to display your blob containers, Storage Explorer sends a "list containers" request to the blob service endpoint.
 To get that endpoint, Storage Explorer searches the list of subscriptions and storage accounts you have access to.
-But, to find your subscriptions and storage accounts, Storage Explorer also needs access to the management layer.
+To find your subscriptions and storage accounts, Storage Explorer also needs access to the management layer.

-If you don’t have a role granting any management layer permissions, Storage Explorer can’t get the information it needs to connect to the data layer.
+If you don’t have a role that grants any management layer permissions, Storage Explorer can’t get the information it needs to connect to the data layer.